 CHRISTMAS GIFTS TO MAKE

-Welcome to another Wacky Wednesday project – Christmas gifts to make.
+Welcome to another Wacky Workshops project – Christmas gifts to make.

-As promised in last Wednesday’s Make 5 Irresistible Jewellery Gifts in 5 Minutes for Less Than $5, I am sharing some more projects for quick and inexpensive Christmas gifts to make.
+As I promised in Make 5 Irresistible Jewellery Gifts in 5 Minutes for Less Than $5, I am sharing some more projects for quick and inexpensive Christmas gifts to make.

 Each of these projects can be made in under 10 minutes or less and have minimal costs involved.